skarthik21/interviewprep/README.md

 ![Screenshot 2021-02-19 145854](https://user-images.githubusercontent.com/76151512/108486350-0223f700-72c4-11eb-821f-0933ffa2ffd5.png)
 # add your experience
 ![Screenshot 2021-02-19 145902](https://user-images.githubusercontent.com/76151512/108487014-c63d6180-72c4-11eb-8306-762ea096fda9.png)
-company is added atomatically and you will see your entry if admin approved it.
+company is added automatically and you will see your entry if admin approved it.

 # full experience